LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-streams.md

 ### Runnable Examples
 #### Example 1

 The first example illustrates code running as a bot with ID of `rstreams-example.people-to-peopleplus` and getting exactly two events from queue `rstreams-example.people`, starting at position `z/2022/04/20`, and then transforms each event's JSON by dropping unwanted attributes and simplifying the JSON structure.
 It also calls a totally free, public API that given a country name returns the standard two-char country code which we tack on to the event after which we return the modified event which tells the SDK to push it to the `rstreams-example.people-to-peopleplus` queue.

 Two things to note here.
-First is that the transform function is documented for both the callback and async variety but please only use the async version going forward - all new features are only being added to the async approach.
+First is that the transform function is typed for both the callback and async variety but please only use the async version going forward - all new features are only being added to the async approach.

 Second, there are actually three arguments to the `transform` function, even though in our example we are only using the first.
 What is stored in an RStreams queue is an instance of a [ReadEvent](https://leoplatform.github.io/Nodejs/interfaces/lib_types.ReadEvent.html) where the `payload` attribute is the data the queue exists for.
 The first argument is just the payload pulled out since usually that's all you need.
 The second argument is the full event from the queue with the event ID and other sometimes useful things.
 The third argument is only used in the callback version where you call `done` exactly once to trigger the callback.
 It's there for backwared compat.
 Don't use it on new things.

-{{< collapse "Returning from an aync transform function" >}}
+{{< collapse "Returning from an enrich async transform function" >}}
 * throw Error
   If you throw an error at anytime the pipe will error out and your upstream queue will not be checkpointed
 * return object